 Postpartum hemorrhage is the excessive bleeding following delivery of a baby.
 For vaginal delivery, excessive bleeding would be more than 500ml and for cesarean delivery, more than 1000ml.
 This may happen with vaginal or cesarean delivery and occurs in 1-5 out of 100 women.
 The hemorrhage may occur immediately after birth, or over several hours following delivery.

-Patient will maintain optimal fluid balance and vital signs within normal limits
+A patient will maintain optimal fluid balance and vital signs within normal limits

 Postpartum Hemorrhage (PPH) Nursing Care Plan